pic

 Approaches to Conditional Statements

-Specifically, conditional statements can be evaluated either eagerly or lazily.
 To illustrate, let's consider the computation of 1 + 1 but only if certain condition C is met.
 A lazy approach evaluates whether C holds true, before proceeding with the computation of 1 + 1.
 Thus, the operation is deferred until it's confirmed that C holds.
-In contrast, an eager approach computes 1 + 1, regardless of whether C is satisfied.
-If C turns out to be false, the computation remains unused.
+By contrast, an eager approach performs the computation immediately, regardless of whether C is satisfied.
+If the condition is eventually false, the result of the computation is then discarded.

 ifelse vs if